aerostack2/aerostack2.github.io/docs/_04_robot_behaviors/index.rst

    * - Name
      - Description
      - Parameters
-   * - Generate Polynomial Trajectory
+   * - :ref:`behaviors_trajectory_generation_page`
-     - Convert a list of waypoints to a trajectory
+     - Convert a list of waypoints into a smooth trajectory through a runtime-selectable plugin (dynamic_mav, mav, jerk_limited or gcopter).
-     - | Header: desired frame of the path
+     - | Yaw: desired yaw mode.
-       | Yaw: desired mode
+       | Path: list of waypoints with id.
-       | Path: desired path with a list of poses with id.
+       | Max speed: desired speed along the path (m/s).
-       | Max speed: desired speed movement, in meters per second (m/s)
+       | Start on paused: if true, generate the trajectory and stay paused until the client resumes.

 .. _behaviors_param_estimation: